 The Vicarious Trauma Toolkit (April 2017)

 In 2013, the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, awarded a grant to Northeastern University's Institute on Urban Health Research and Practice to work with stakeholders in the field to develop the Vicarious Trauma Toolkit (VTT).
 The VTT is a state-of-the-art repository of nearly 500 tools and resources compiled to assist victim services and first responder agencies and organizations in raising awareness about and addressing the traumatic experiences of other people, known as vicarious trauma.
-Although exposure to vicarious trauma is an inevitable occupational challenge for the fields of victim services, emergency medical services, fire services, law enforcement, and other allied professionals, organizations can mitigate the potentially negative effects by becoming vicarious trauma-informed.

 Task Force on American Indian and Alaska Native Children Exposed to Violence (November 2014)